Ketamine is Safe for Therapeutic Use

 The Lancet, a medical journal in the UK, found ketamine to be much less harmful than alcohol when evaluated against 16 factors related to the harm produced by the drug (e.g., drug-specific damage) and the harm to others (e.g., loss of relationships).

-Furthermore, to ensure ketamine is safe for an individual to use in therapy, contraindications should always be accounted for prior to prescribing treatment.
-The best thing for someone who is interested in ketamine-assisted psychotherapy (KAP) to do is to be honest with clinicians who are helping to evaluate if KAP is appropriate.
+Furthermore, to ensure ketamine is safe for an individual to use in a therapeutic setting, contraindications should always be accounted for prior to prescribing treatment.
+The best thing for someone who is interested in ketamine-assisted therapy (KAT) to do is to be honest with clinicians who are helping to evaluate if KAT is appropriate.
 Below are a few examples of common contraindications that should be screened for:

 Photo by Diana Polekhina